Travel

 Chandelier Bar – Three levels of glittering cocktail magic.
 Order the Verbena, Vegas’s most famous secret-menu drink.

 Ski Lodge – Hidden speakeasy inside the Cosmopolitan.
-Feels like a luxury cabin party hosted by people who like spiked gummy bears.
+Feels like a luxury cabin party hosted by people who like special gummy bears.

 Sand Dollar Lounge – Live rock, excellent whiskey list, and a strong chance of hearing someone play a Duran Duran cover at 1 a.m.